sktarab4/sktarab4/README.md

 ## 👋 Hello & Welcome to my GitHub,

-I'm **Tarab Shaikh**, a **Data Engineer** who loves building scalable data pipelines that solving complex business problems with the Azure tech stack.
+I'm **Tarab Shaikh**, a **Data Engineer** who loves building scalable data pipelines that solving complex business problems with the Azure & AWS tech stack.

 ### 🎯 Currently exploring:

-* Building data pipelines that are — fast, reliable, and scalable
+* Building data pipelines that are - fast, reliable, and scalable

 * Making sure data isn’t just big, but also clean, trustworthy, and ready for action